A license is a pet's phone call home!

 It is the law...

-that every dog must obtain a license when one of two things occurs: either the dog reaches the age of six months, or it obtains its permanent canine teeth, whichever comes first.
-Failure to provide and keep the license current may result in a late fee and/or fine.
+That every dog must obtain a license when one of two things occurs: either the dog reaches the age of six months, or it obtains its permanent canine teeth, whichever comes first.
+Failure to provide and keep the license current may result in a late fee and/or fine (Lane Code 7.070).
+Click here to view fines and bail schedule.

 How Do I Get a License?